ComEd assistance programs.

 ComEd has created a number of different programs that all have one goal.
 To help customers facing a short term difficulty, regain their footing, and to also get back on track with their utility bill payments.

 This energy bill hardship program will provide assistance in the form of a one-time grant of up to $1,000.
 Both low and moderate income households can qualify, as the financial aid is available for customers who have a total household income at or below 400 percent of the poverty level.
 This is equivalent to $84,800 per year for a family of four.

 The applicants needs to be facing a hardship though, but the definition is fairly broad.
 A hardship can include a medical condition, job loss, senior hardship, medical emergency, military service or deployment, disability, reduction or loss of employment, family crisis, victim of criminal activity, or they may have experienced a property damage.

 The hardship needs to be fully documented, and applicants also need to meet program income guidelines.
 Many apply as they have been impacted by a job loss, short term disability, illness, military deployment, or senior citizen issues.
 ComEd's Residential Special Hardship program will provide at most a grant of $1000 every two years to qualified individuals.
 Any aid provided depends on program funding.
 Applicants also need to have total household incomes up to 250% of the federal government poverty level.

 ComEd Helps Activated Military Personnel (CHAMP) Program

-This program is tailored for military personnel.
 The ComEd CHAMP program assists active members of the military, including both the Reserves and National Guard, who have been called to active duty.
-Qualified participants of the CHAMPs program will be eligible for various types of assistance, including a one-time stipend of up to $300, extended due dates, budget payment plan options, deferred billing arrangements, cancellation or waiving of late charges, or utility deposit reduction or waivers.
+Qualified participants of the CHAMPs program will be eligible for various types of assistance.

 The ComEd CARE Power-Up Contribution Program